MattB859/foot-connect/README.md

 - The footer can be seen on all pages, and provides users additional link options.

+# FUTURE FEATURES

+- Allow users to register with their social media accounts
+- Add photo Carousel on all product images

 # Wireframes

 ### Desktop view